ginajung/Food_HealthData_Correlation/README.md

+This application was developed by Gina Jung and Circe Mcdonald.

 # Foodies
 Foodies is a user-friendly interface allowing the user to explore health outcomes based on food environments and socio-economic factors collected by the FDA on a state level.